Wendella Boat Tour

 It’s a Party!
 We still have tickets!
 But the Price goes up after July 1st!

-We will be offering a Wendell Boat Architecture Tour, a 2-hour private tour, on our day off!
-For this event, you will need to pre-register (during your Congress registration).
-The Wendell boat only holds 265 people; so it will be on a first come first serve basis.
+We will be offering a Wendella Boat Architecture Tour, a 2-hour private tour, on our day off!
+You needed to pre-register for the event before July 1st as we had to confirm our numbers with the Wendella Tour Company.
+But if you still want to join us, tickets are now $95.
+The Wendella boat only holds 265 people; we now have about 175 AT teachers and others signed up.
+If you still interested join today!
+You can go into your registration and ad the Boat Tour.
 Don’t miss out on this afternoon off to mingle with your colleagues, see Chicago from an interesting perspective and get a little history lesson.
-Register early!

 Be inspired by the captivating, visual art that is Chicago’s legendary architecture, and the exceptional architects who created this ever-changing, dynamic legacy for all to enjoy and admire.
 This comprehensive tour will navigate through the heart of the city on all three branches of the Chicago River while your professionally trained architectural guide tells the story of more than 130 years of innovation in design, style, and technique and why it is important today.

-The fee includes the 2-hour private boat tour, an open bar of wine, beer and soft drinks, plus amazing hors d’oeuvers.
+The fee includes the 2-hour private boat tour, an open bar of wine, beer and soft drinks, plus amazing hors d’oeuvres.

-The cost for the boat tour is $85.
-The tour will leave from Trump Tower at 4:00 and return at 6:00 pm.
-Come join us!
+The cost for the boat tour is now $95.
+The tour will leave from Trump Tower at 4:00 ( please ARRIVE NO LATER THEN 3:45) and return at 6:00 pm.
+Come and join us!